Pearl (singer)

 Jinju (Korean: 진주; born 4 July 1980), better known as Pearl, is a South Korean singer.

 Career

 On 17 December 1997, Pearl debuted under JYP Entertainment with the album Sunflower.

 In 2015, Pearl competed in King of Mask Singer and became the 3rd generation mask king.

-On 13 December 2017, Pearl released her fourth extended play, titled Sunflower, to commemorate her 20th anniversary since debut.
+To mark her 20th anniversary of her debut, Pearl released her fourth extended play, Sunflower, on December 13, 2017.

 Since March 2018, Pearl has been working as a full-time Professor at Jeonghwa Arts University.

 In 2020, Pearl participated as a contestant in Two Yoo Project – Sugar Man.